 Music is one of my favorite ways to help me cope with the many feelings that I may be feeling from day to day.

 Psalms 103 is one of my favorite songs to play!

 Below is my “Abuse Survivors Playlist”

-It’s a mix of songs that will help you remember, validate you feelings, empower you, and give you hope.
+It’s a mix of songs that will help you remember, validate your feelings, empower you, and give you hope.
 They’re not all Christian, as sometimes I need to validate and sort out feelings that come up.
 Just remember to not stay stuck there. 🙂

 I also have several Christian playlists on my Spotify account for when you feel hopeless, alone, anxious, and heartbroken.
 I use these all the time.